Current Student Doctoral Program

 Advising

-• If you have questions about your degree plan, courses are canceled and you need to substitute for a semester, issues the Registrar cannot address, or other major challenges that require advising, please contact your major advisor or LT-PHD@unt.edu if you have questions or need assistance.
+• If you have questions about your degree plan, course cancellations and substitutions, issues the Registrar cannot address, or other questions that require advising, please contact your major advisor or LT-PHD@unt.edu

 • Always contact your instructor and try to resolve course issues with them first.

-• If you require an Incomplete due to medical or other serious issues, always start with your instructor who should request it.
-You will need to fill out a form and have it signed by the appropriate parties.
+• If you require an Incomplete due to medical or other serious issues, request your instructor's permission first.
+After, you will need to fill out a Request for Change of Grade form and have it signed by the appropriate parties.

 Graduation